PayZoll-Orgs/PayZoll-1.0.0-P2/README.md

 ## 🔗 Multi-Chain Evolution

 Our journey has been multi-chain from the start:
-- **EVM:** Our initial implementation on Ethereum-based chains focused on native transfers and basic logging.
+- **EVM Chains:** Our initial implementation on Ethereum-based chains focused on native transfers and basic logging.
-- **Aptos:** Expanded our horizons by experimenting with multi-chain capabilities.

 Now, with Stellar, we are building a superior, stable, and feature-rich payroll system that leverages Stellar’s scalability, security, and efficiency to deliver next-level payroll processing.